[Updated September 2019]

 I’m honoured to be a CAP member with the Translational Cancer Research Network (TCRN).
 It’s a bit of a mouthful but basically it brings together researchers and clinicians from universities and hospitals across NSW, to help translate scientific discoveries into clinical policies and treatments more quickly.
 Reducing these delays can really make a difference for those living with cancer.

-The panel members are also individually involved in working with different research teams in the network.
-We meet regularly to share updates about these projects, learn about other TCRN activities and give feedback to PhD students, post-doctorial researchers and clinicians about their proposed study designs.
+All panel members are research trained and experienced in reviewing research grant applications.
+We’re also individually involved in working with different research teams in the network.
+The CAP meets regularly to share updates about these projects, learn about other TCRN activities and give feedback to PhD students, post-doctorial researchers and clinicians about their proposed study designs.

 CAP meetings are full on but uplifting.
 I always leave with my head spinning about the potential research on the horizon, and with so much hope about the future of cancer prevention, detection and treatment.